hmgomes/hmgomes.github.io/_pages/about.md

 ---

-I am a machine learning researcher and developer.
+I am a machine learning researcher and developer working at the University of Waikato (New Zealand).
-**Warning: This website is under construction.** The official website is still [this](https://heitormurilogomes.wixsite.com/heitor-murilo-gomes).

 Selected Publications
 ======